UBC-STAT/stat-545-guidebook/README.md

 | Vincenzo | Wed, Oct  24 | 11:00 - 12:00 | ESB 1043 |

 Do you need my permission to enroll or audit in this course?
 I'm happy to sign the [Change of Registration](https://www.grad.ubc.ca/sites/default/files/forms/change_of_registration.pdf) form if there's still room -- come see me.

+## Course Mantras

+Here are some philosophies that will get you far in data analytic work.
+We will be revisiting these over and over again.

+- Embrace plain text (as opposed to rich text) when authoring.
+(What is plain text?)
+- Think in terms of source and output, and remember that source is real.
+- Your stuff should be reproducible.
+Document, test, and leave a breadcrumb trail (version control), even when you are the only collaborator.

 ## Conversation, and Getting Help